Happy new(ish) year!

 As you can see, the content area of a newly created list is helpfully populated with instructions explaining how you go about populating the list: There are no items to show in this view of the “[your list’s Name]” list.
 To create a new item, click “New” above.

-As you can see, in addition to the default text fields of Title, % Complete, Assigned To, Description, Start Date and Due Date, there are also two drop down fields.
-The first of these is Priority, with the default selection being (2) Normal, and remaining choices being (1) High and (3) Low.
-The second drop down field is for Status, with the default selection being Not Started.
+As you can see, in addition to the default text fields of Title, % Complete, Assigned To, Description, Start Date, and Due Date, there is also two drop-down fields.
+The first of these is Priority, with the default selection being (2) Normal, and the remaining choices being (1) High and (3) Low.
+The second drop-down field is for Status, with the default selection being Not Started.
 The remaining Status choices are: In Progress, Completed, Deferred, and Waiting on someone else.

 Once you’ve filled out the New Item form for each new item you wish to add to your task list, your task list is complete.
 At least until you want to, say, add new columns or change the order in which columns appear, that is.
 Stay tuned because that’s part of what I’ll be getting into tomorrow when I share the question that I was asked which set all of this in motion.

 Read the entire Working with Tasks Lists series: